aws-samples/recorded-voice-insight-extraction-webapp/README.md

   - Regularly review access keys and IAM roles, and rotate credentials.

 # 🤔 Common Issues
-1. API gateway "Endpoint request timed out" issue: This is caused when lambda functions connected to REST endpoints in API Gateways take more than 29 seconds to execute.
+1. **API gateway "Endpoint request timed out" issue**: This is caused when lambda functions connected to REST endpoints in API Gateways take more than 29 seconds to execute.
 This 29 seconds quota [can now be increased at the account level](https://aws.amazon.com/about-aws/whats-new/2024/06/amazon-api-gateway-integration-timeout-limit-29-seconds/), under API Gateway quotas named "Maximum integration timeout in milliseconds".
 Recommended increase from 29000 to 60000 to fix this issue.
 After increasing this at the account level, you will need to increase the integration timeout for that endpoint in the console, as `cdk` doesn't support >29 second timeouts programmatically yet.
 To do this, navigate in the console to API Gateway --> web_socket_api --> `$default` --> Integration request --> Edit, and set your Integration timeout to e.g. 60000 ms. Note, this issue _can not be fixed_ for websocket API Gateway connections.
 This is a known issue with a fix currently under development.

-2. Frontend ECS Container Task does not launch successfully (perhaps with the logged error: `exec /usr/local/bin/streamlit: exec format error`): This happens because the frontend `docker build` step can be OS dependent.
-If you are deploying from a mac OS, [uncomment this line](https://github.com/aws-samples/recorded-voice-insight-extraction-webapp/blob/c729e51ec43436fe26b82a2e89666a50ae08f46c/infra/stacks/frontend_stack.py#L111) in `frontend_stack.py` before deploying.
+2. **WebSocket connection issues**: If the chat functionality is not working, ensure that the `aws-exports.json` file is accessible and contains the correct WebSocket endpoint.
+Check the browser developer console for WebSocket connection errors.

+3. **Authentication failures**: If users cannot log in or API calls are failing with 401/403 errors, verify that:
+   - The Cognito User Pool is properly configured
+   - Users have been created in the Cognito User Pool
+   - The `aws-exports.json` file contains the correct Cognito configuration

+4. **File upload issues**: If file uploads are failing, check that:
+   - The S3 bucket has the correct CORS configuration
+   - The presigned URL generation is working properly
+   - File size limits are not being exceeded

 # 👥 Authors
 <div style="display: flex; align-items: center;">